 From the Hereford Times January 12th 1861:

-William Brookes, of the Horse and Groom public house, Bye street, Ledbury, was charged with keeping his house open for the sale of drink, before half past twelve o'clock on Sunday the 16th ult.
+Sunday Beer selling: William Brookes, of the Horse and Groom public house, Bye street, Ledbury, was charged with keeping his house open for the sale of drink, before half past twelve o'clock on Sunday the 16th ult.
 Mr Reece appeared for defendant.

+Martha Farmer, a neighbour of Brookes's, stated: On the 2nd of Dec. last, about five minutes before eleven on the Sunday morning, I went for quart of ale; I asked him for a quart of beer; he gave it me and I paid him 5d. for it, and I brought the beer away with me.
 Cross-examined by Mr. Reece: Defendant has not lived at the house for 12 months; there are lodgers there; I did not tell Mrs. Brooks some months ago I was starved; she never gave me tea or gin; I never asked to wash for her; I recollect Mrs. Brookes throwing water in my house; she abused me; I did not spit in her face; Mrs. Preece did not tell me I ought to have been ashamed; Mrs. Brookes once had a summons for me she told me not to appear; I never told Mrs. Brookes I would do something for her; she cut my line; I did not get a summons for it; I did not say I had got a summons for her; there were parties drinking in the kitchen.

 On the part of the defence, Susan Smith and her husband Thos Smith, who were both lodgers at defendant's, were called and stated that they were present on the morning in question, and saw no drink drawn.
-Fined, including costs, £5.

 Social life seemed to be a lot more interesting in those days!

 In 1911 Susanna is in No 79/80 Bye Street, a Lodging House, with Thomas and Jane established in the White Lion, a Lodging House, (where Jane died in 1917), the family had something of a monopoly on providing accommodation in Bye Street!
+Susanna died in 1914 and by 1920 daughter Hannah and son in law, William Brace are listed at No 79/80.
+Thomas is in No 76 Bye Street in 1920, he died in 1941.

 William Brace died in 1936 and in 1939 Hannah is still in No 79/80 with children William, Thomas, Jane and Albert.
+In the White Lion in 1947, Hannah moved to No 50 Bye Street by 1950 and died there in 1972.

 Between the last house in the row of five (No 75) and the Brookes/Brace lodging house (No 79/80) were possibly two shops now given one number, 76.